TINA!

 I frequently have to point out these numbers to people on X/Twitter who call for massive upzoning and the elimination of single-family homes.
 Usually all I get in return is silence – people hate to admit error and will often go on ignoring evidence if their beliefs have become too deeply rooted.

 The other big difference between Canada and the US is immigration.
 Immigration is a huge political issue in the US, mostly because of the masses of people trying to get across their Southern border since the Mexican peso crisis of 1994.
-Canada actually has far higher immigration rates than the US, and at lease 1 million people who overstayed temporary visas were not being counted until recently.
+Canada actually has far higher immigration rates than the US, and at least 1 million people who overstayed temporary visas were not being counted until recently.

 For example, at 1.4% growth, Canada grew faster than any G7 country in 2019, and twice as fast as the next highest country, the US, which grew by 0.7%.
 The disparity has widened since then.